ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 Much of this page is based on the fantastic research by redditor [SuikaCider](https://www.reddit.com/user/SuikaCider/) which can be found [here](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit#).

-## Stage One: Build Your Foundation
+## 1. Beginner: Build Your Foundation

 The best way to learn Japanese (and any new language) is to be immersed in the Japanese language.
 Immersed in native text, native sounds, and native conversation.
 But if you don't have any familiarity with the language, being immersed will be difficult for you.
 It will be too foreign and overwhelming for you to take much of it in.